CMS-Enterprise/mint-app/pkg/email/templates/email_templates.md

 ---

 - Create a `{email_name}.go` file in `pkg/email`.
 The contents of this file will have 2 structs.
 One for the subject template and another for the body template.<br>
-  **NOTE**: If your body or subject do not have have any variable content you still need to create an empty struct.
+  **NOTE**: *If your body or subject does not have have any variable content you still need to create an empty struct.*

   ```go
     package email